 - in planning and environment cases, you must comply with VCAT's Practice Note PNPE9 if amended plans are proposed.
 This must be done before you agree to a hearing ‘on the papers’.

 If you want to object

 If you want to object to the case being decided ‘on the papers’ you must do this in writing to VCAT and to the other parties.
 Check the order we send you to find out if there is a date you must object by.

 If you don’t object in writing, the hearing will go ahead based on the documents we have.

-If a party objects, the hearing is held by phone or videoconference on a date and time we set.
+If we are satisfied an objection is reasonable, the hearing is held by phone or videoconference on a date and time we set.

 How to prepare for the hearing – planning and environment cases